 Access control groups allow you to customize the level of access your users have within your account.
-You can use them to limit which numbers are visible for a particular user, hide information in the call log, and toggle access to certain features. as needed.
-Access Controls can only be applied to to Call Agents, Call Managers, and Report Managers.
+You can use them to limit which numbers are visible for a particular user, hide information in the call log, and toggle access to certain features as needed.
+Access Controls can only be applied to Call Agents, Call Managers, and Report Managers.
 Account visibility cannot be restricted for Administrators (who can view all information on the account).

 Creating Access Control Groups

-1) Navigate to Settings → Access Controls.
+1) Navigate to Settings → Access Control Groups.

 2) Click New Access Controls in the upper right corner.
 (If you do not already have a control group in your account, you will be taken directly to the setup page instead.)

 3) Enter a name for this access control group so you will easily recognize it.

 4) Users can be assigned by name or by role.